-WorkSafeBC (the Workers' Compensation Board) is an independent provincial statutory agency operating in British Columbia, Canada.
-It is governed by a Board of Directors and is funded by insurance premiums paid by registered employers and by investment returns.
+WorkSafeBC (the Workers' Compensation Board) is an independent provincial statutory agency governed by a Board of Directors.
+It is funded by insurance premiums paid by registered employers and by investment returns.
 In administering the Workers Compensation Act, WorkSafeBC remains separate and distinct from government; however, it is accountable to the public through government in its role of protecting and maintaining the overall well-being of the workers' compensation system.